Meet the founder of LayoverStop

-Reham Alsharif is an entrepreneur who helps travelers stop waiting at the gate.
+Meet Reham Alsharif, an entrepreneur who helps travelers stop waiting at the gate.
 Her startup, LayoverStop, picks up travelers on long layovers and takes them on personalized tours of the city.

 I’m passionate about providing simple solutions that make sense.
 And of course, making people happy through the use of technology.
 I’ve tinkered around with many ideas to start a business for the forgotten or underserved segments of our market.

-The idea started on a 7 hours layover stop in Istanbul heading to LA from Dubai.
+The idea for LayoverStop came from a 7-hour layover in Istanbul heading to LA from Dubai.
 I disliked wasting time at the airport and I wished for a friend to hang out with and show me around Istanbul.

 With LayoverStop, travelers stuck on long layovers can get out and explore, guided by local hosts.
 It’s a bit like Airbnb, except instead of sharing their homes, hosts share their city.